dccircuit/IGME-235-Spring-2021/exercises/semantic.md

     - Turn the Publishing Information and Game Genre Information into two separate Unordered Lists

-    - Add a blockquote for the review excerpt.
+    - If you didn't already, add a blockquote for the review excerpt.

 1. Confirm that all of the above have worked (they all have a visible effect).